Jaye-python/python-map/README.md

 # Python-Map-Application Based on Folium
-This app is a geo-spatial app showing coordinates of a site with several points where heat sensors are placed which show readings in real-time via heat maps so that important information about those sensors get flagged in realtime
+This app is a geo-spatial data visualization app showing coordinates of a site with several points where heat sensors are placed which show readings in real-time via heat maps so that important information about those sensors get flagged in realtime on a map

 ### Logic implemented:
 1. **Django** was used as backend